Captain, We're Sinking

 Captain, We're Sinking is an American punk band from Scranton, Pennsylvania.
-They released three full-length albums.
+They released three full-length albums: The Animals Are Out, The Future Is Cancelled, and The King of No Man.
 Singer Bobby Barnett is the brother of Greg Barnett who is one of the two singers in The Menzingers.
 Former drummer Mike May, formerly of Tigers Jaw, is the brother of The Menzingers' second singer Tom May.
 Leo Vergnetti, Bobby Barnett, Greg Barnett, Mike May, and Adam McIlwee, formerly of Tigers Jaw, had membership of the former ska punk band Kos-Mos of Scranton, Pennsylvania.
 They announced on Facebook that they were no longer an active band on February 12, 2018.

 The band has since played a limited number of shows with Ben Walsh, singer and guitarist of Tigers Jaw, playing bass.